Different Sleep Schedules — How to Get Everyone to Sleep

 A few final words of advice

 When you’re sleep coaching a baby with an older child, tears may be inevitable.
-I find many parents who are incredibly opposed to crying (which is completely understandable), but if you’ve got a baby and a four year old who no longer naps, you may have to deal with some tears.
-It’s unlikely that you will be able to do The Shuffle for a solid hour without the use of timed checks while your older child plays quietly downstairs (if parents know anything, it’s that when children are awake and quiet, they’re usually up to something).
-Prepare yourself that you may have to leave the baby for a few minutes to attend to your older child both at naptimes and at night.
-Sleep coaching takes time, but in the long run, having two peacefully sleeping children who put themselves to sleep is worth a few challenging weeks.
+I find many parents who are incredibly opposed to crying.
+That’s understandable, but if you’ve got a baby and a four year old who no longer naps, you may have to deal with some tears.
+It’s unlikely that you will be able to do The Shuffle for a solid hour without the use of timed checks while your older child plays quietly downstairs.
+If parents know anything, it’s that when children are awake and quiet, they’re usually up to something.
+You may have to leave the baby for a few minutes to attend to your older child both at naptimes and at night.
+Sleep coaching takes time!
+Having two children who put themselves to sleep peacefully is worth a few challenging weeks.

 Remember, you can still do The Shuffle at night even if you need to do timed checks for naps-it works!